Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 connectors.head()
 ```

-Great, now we have a new GeoDataFrame that represents the connectors between the buildings and the roads.
+Great, now we have a new GeoDataFrame that represents the connectors between the buildings and the drivable roads.
 Finally, we can visualize the buildings, roads and these connectors to better understand the exact points where the distance between a given building and the closest road is shortest:

 ```python
 m = buildings.explore(color="gray", tiles="CartoDB Positron")